Skip to main content

 Mindfulness is a valuable support, but not a substitute for therapy.
 If symptoms like anxiety, insomnia, or emotional numbness persist, reach out to a licensed professional.
 Tools like Soula’s AI companion can help you stay consistent with reflection while you seek expert care.

 If your symptoms are making it hard for you to live your normal life, you should definitely contact a therapist, psychologist, or psychiatrist.
 Mindfulness can be a great addition to a larger treatment strategy, but it can't take the place of therapy or medicine when they are needed.
-Soula's AI therapist can be a good starting step to help you learn how to assist yourself and figure out whether you need more expert help.
+Soula's Mental Health AI can be a good starting step to help you learn how to assist yourself and figure out whether you need more expert help.

 Mindful awareness is a basic skill that anybody can learn that can help you feel more calm and strong emotionally.
 This exercise helps us go from being lost in the storms of our thoughts to finding a stable anchor of presence in them.
 Keep in mind that the goal is not to have a mind that is absolutely clear, but one that is present and kind.
 It's about being present in your life as it is, with kindness and curiosity.